-- A public-private partnership to unlock investment and enable logistics to maximise the benefit it can deliver. - Innovative and integrated infrastructure, with Scotland playing a key part in a UK logistics network, connecting it to domestic and international markets.
-This must be based on long-term transport and infrastructure plans and the development and adoption of new technologies to deliver goods in the most safe, sustainable and efficient way. - A just transition to a green economy that keeps costs down and supply chains resilient, underpinned by a public-private roadmap for logistics decarbonisation and investment in infrastructure to support modal shift. - Skills partnerships to support a thriving sector, with careers in logistics backed by effective strategies, increased skills funding and a sustained commitment to attracting people, ensuring businesses have a strong pipeline of talent to draw from and nurture.
+- A public-private partnership to unlock investment and enable logistics to maximise the benefit it can deliver.
+This should be backed by the appointment of a dedicated minister for logistics and supply chain who can deliver across the Scottish government. - Innovative and integrated infrastructure, with Scotland playing a key part in a UK logistics network, connecting it to domestic and international markets.
+This must be based on long-term infrastructure plans and the development and adoption of new technologies to deliver goods in the most productive, strategic and green way.

+- A just transition to a green economy that keeps costs down and supply chains resilient, underpinned by a public-private roadmap for logistics decarbonisation and investment in infrastructure to support modal shift. - Skills partnerships to support a thriving sector, with careers in logistics backed by effective strategies, increased skills funding and a sustained commitment to attracting people, ensuring businesses have a strong pipeline of talent to draw from and nurture.